DLR-KI/nac-uncertainty-regression/README.md

 SPDX-License-Identifier: MIT
 -->

-# DLR Reimplementation of Neuron Activation Coverage
+# Revisiting Neuron Activation Coverage for Uncertainty Estimation
 ## Overview
 Code for the paper "Franke et al.: Revisiting Neural Activation Coverage for Uncertainty Estimation", accepted for a poster session @ ESANN 2026.